terencero/vuejs.org/src/v2/style-guide/index.md

 ### Implicit parent-child communication <sup data-p="d">use with caution</sup>
+>## @ZORO Exception
+    Agree with props down events up philosophy, but disagree with not copying over to opts(props) due to performance.
+Opts documentation to review the disagree.

 **Props and events should be preferred for parent-child component communication, instead of `this.$parent` or mutating props.**